tecoevo/tecoevo.github.io/_members/luis-villanueva-hernandez.md

 ## Publications

-Méndez-Alonso, Manuel and Villanueva, Luis Alejandro (accepted).
-Overcoming medical scholasticism in New Spain: experience and indigenous knowledge in Arias de Benavides' treatment of syphilis.
-History and Philosophy of the Life Sciences.

-Villanueva, Luis Alejandro and Müller, G. (forthcoming).
+Villanueva, Luis Alejandro and Müller, G. (2026).
 An Evo-Devo Model for the Evolution of Music.
 To appear in Ravignani, A. (ed.).
 The biology of Music: Interdisciplinary insights.
-Oxford University Press.
+Oxford University Press. https://doi.org/10.1093/9780197775097.003.0014

+Méndez-Alonso, Manuel and Villanueva, Luis Alejandro (2026).
+Overcoming medical scholasticism in New Spain: experience and indigenous knowledge in Arias de Benavides' treatment of syphilis.
+History and Philosophy of the Life Sciences. https://doi.org/10.1007/s40656-025-00699-x

 Villanueva, Luis Alejandro and Villegas, Cristina (forthcoming).
 Procesos de transmisión musical: el son jarocho y el enfoque evo-devo de reproducción cultural (Processes of musical transmission: the son jarocho and the evo-devo approach to cultural reproduction).
 To appear in Cruz-Zavaleta, M & Martínez de la Rosa, A (coords).
 Son en Perspectiva, Universidad de Guadalajara, Mexico.